-Richard and Joan Bowell, who left everything they had ever known, put a hold on their careers and sold their home in Denmark in order to establish a cat sanctuary on the Greek island of Syros, see their mission as a calling to help heal the world, one feline at a time.
+Richard and Joan Bowell—who left behind everything they had ever known, put a hold on their careers and sold their home in Denmark in order to establish a cat sanctuary on the Greek island of Syros—see their mission as a calling to help heal the world, one feline at a time.

-The name of the sanctuary, “God’s Little People,” emanates from the Bowells’ desire to show that animals are an important part of creation and that how we treat them not only has worth in itself but shows the measure of our civilization as a society.
+The name of the sanctuary, “God’s Little People,” emanates from the Bowells’ desire to show that animals are an important part of creation and that how we treat them is not only important but is proof of how civilized we are as a society.

-Going to Greece originally on a trip that mixed work with pleasure, the Bowells attended a seminar in the same house where they live now.
+Originally going to Greece on a trip that mixed work with pleasure, the Bowells attended a seminar in the same house where they live now.
 They later bought the property, thinking that it might one day become a center where writers such as Richard would gather.

 “By the way we treat them, that’s how we measure our evolution”